SK8-PTY-LTD/parse-angular/README.md

 For more information on AngularJS please check out http://angularjs.org/ For more on LeanCloud, https://www.leancloud.cn
-For other questions, please contact [SK8 PTY LTD](http://sk8techs.com), http://sk8techs.com
+For other questions, please contact [SK8 Tech](http://sk8techs.com), http://sk8techs.com

 ## License
 MIT